techthiyanes/torchdim/README.md

 Comparison to tensor compilers
 ==============================
+(unfinished)

 TVM, Halide, XLA, Dex
 * ability to still have slow dynamically typed execution
 * no syntactic overhead switching between the compiled mode and the python mode
-* Tensors do not have to be entirely in loop-style mode or pytorch mode, tensors with some first-class dims can compute through normal tensor code.
+* Tensors do not have to be entirely in loop-explicit mode or pytorch mode, tensors with some first-class dims can compute through normal tensor code.
 * We still have the oppurtunity to optimize by lazily implementing some operators similar to how multiply and sum work now.